smithjd/sql-pet/README.md

 * You want to run PostgresSQL on a Docker container, avoiding any OS or system dependencies that might come up.

-Trying to build on [ideas that Aaron Makubuya demonstrated](https://github.com/Cascadia-R/Using_R_With_Databases/blob/master/Intro_To_R_With_Databases.Rmd) at the Cascadia R Conf.
 Noam Ross's "[Docker for the UseR](https://nyhackr.blob.core.windows.net/presentations/Docker-for-the-UseR_Noam-Ross.pdf)" suggests that there are four distinct use-cases for useRs.
 This repo explores #2.

 1. Make a fixed working environment
 2. Access a service outside of R **(e.g., Postgres)**